-Traditional Moon Planting is an ancient agricultural practice that has been used by farmers for several thousand years.
+Traditional Moon Planting is an ancient agricultural practice that has been used by farmers for several thousand years and is still practiced today.
 It is based on the synodic period of the Moon from one New Moon to the next, an average period of 29.5 days.

 The Lunation Cycle

-Each lunar month the Moon passes through four phases – New Moon, First Quarter, Full Moon and Last Quarter.
-The number of days between each change of phase can vary from 6 3/4 to 8, so to make it easier for you, the current moon phase and its duration is shown on the right side of my home page in the ‘Aussie Organic Gardening Moon Phase’ panel.
-Please note that Moon phases are given in Australian Eastern Standard Time (AEST), which applies to gardeners in Queensland, NSW, Victoria and Tasmania.
-Gardeners in South Australia and Northern Territory should subtract half an hour from the given times, and gardeners in Western Australia should subtract 2 hours.
-New Zealand gardeners should add 2 hours to the given times.
-Adjustments will have to be made for Daylight Saving when it applies.
+Each lunation cycle the Moon passes through four phases – New Moon, First Quarter, Full Moon and Last Quarter.
+The number of days between each change of phase can vary from 6 3/4 to 8, so to make it easier for you, the current moon phase and its duration can be found by clicking on the ‘Current moon phase’ icon in the menu bar.

 1. Avoid sowing, planting or taking cuttings from 12 hours before to 12 hours after the exact change of moon phase.

-2. NEW MOON PHASE – the best time to sow or transplant leafy annuals (we eat the leaf or stem), and flowering annuals, grains and melons.
+2. NEW MOON PHASE – the best time to sow or transplant leafy annuals (we eat the leaf or stem), and flowering annuals.
 Also sow annual grasses, green manures, and apply liquid fertilisers.
 Mow lawns to encourage growth.
 This is the second best phase to sow or transplant fruiting annuals.

-4. FULL MOON PHASE – the best time to sow or plant out root crops and all fruiting and decorative perennials.
+4. FULL MOON PHASE – the best time to sow or plant out root crops and all fruiting and decorative perennials, including fruit trees.
 Also sow lawns or lay turf, harvest for storage, take cuttings, divide plants, prune dormant plants and apply solid fertilisers.
 Mow lawns to slow growth.